 Unfortunately, it simply isn’t possible to prevent all accidents and injuries.
 When these serious injuries do occur at work, the workers’ compensation system does offer benefits to help the injured worker obtain the medical treatment he needs and to continue to meet his financial obligations while missing work.
 The symptoms and severity of brain injury may not be obvious right away, so it is important to both seek medical help and report an injury or illness to an employer as soon as possible.
 Additionally, an experienced workers’ compensation attorney can help you understand your rights and help you pursue the appropriate benefits.

 Brain injuries can be serious and long-lasting.
 In some cases, the employee’s life is forever changed.
 The stakes can be very high, and workers deserve the maximum amount of compensation to which they are entitled.
 The experienced attorneys at Monast Law Office are here to help injured Ohio workers do just that.
-Call our Upper Arlington office today to speak with a member of our team and schedule a free, no-obligation consultation.
+Call our Upper Arlington workers' compensation law office today to speak with a member of our team and schedule a free, no-obligation consultation.